 12 Daylight (7000K) LED bulbs;

 3 Red LED bulbs.

-The Finnex Stingray Clip light is not an intense light, but it does provide an affordable plant light and replacement for aquarium kit lights.
+The Finnex Stingray Clip light is not an intense light, but it excellent, and affordable, replacement for aquarium kit lights.

 Small, slim, and lightweight;

 Ideal color spectrum with extra red and blue LEDs;

 Lacks brightness/intensity for deeper tanks;